Apply for Competitive Funding Opportunities

 What to Expect During the Application Process

 The application process may include multiple phases: letter of intent, concept paper, full application phase, and "Replies to Reviewer Comments."
-At each phase, EERE performs an initial eligibility review of the applicant submissions to determine whether they meet the eligibility requirements of the FOA.
+At each phase, EERE performs an initial review of the applicant submissions to determine whether they meet the eligibility and compliance requirements of the FOA.
 EERE will not review or consider noncompliant and/or nonresponsive or otherwise ineligible submissions.

 All submissions must conform to the form and content requirements listed in the FOA, including maximum page lengths, and must be submitted via EERE Exchange, unless specifically stated otherwise.
 EERE will not review or consider submissions submitted other than through EERE Exchange, after the applicable deadline, or that are incomplete.
 EERE will not extend deadlines for applicants who fail to submit required information and documents due to server/connection congestion.
 Application documents should not contain any proprietary or sensitive business information.